cemcen/Veamy/README.md

 </ol>

 This and various additional examples are provided in the <b>test/</b> folder located in the root directory of Veamy.
 In addition, thanks to its extensibility, Veamy is capable of solving the two dimensional Poisson problem.
-An example is provided in the <b>test/</b> folder.
+Two examples are provided in the <b>test/</b> folder.

 <h2>Using the Finite Element Method </h2>
 Veamy, being an extensible library, includes the possibility of solving the linear elasticity problem using the Finite Element Method in a module named Feamy.
 Solving the linear elasticity problem using FEM is similar to VEM, with just a few differences: